6 Key Market Research Industry Trends (2024)

 Investors are taking notice of this trend.

-Social media platforms are full of conversations, interactions, likes, and dislikes that are relevant to a business’ brand.
+Social media platforms are full of conversations, interactions, likes, and dislikes that are relevant to brands.

 Each of these interactions is a window into the preferences and attitudes of a company’s target audience.

-Social media listening involves gathering historical and real-time data from social media.
+Social listening (sometimes called social media listening) involves gathering historical and real-time data from social media.
 Like other market research methods, this data can inform decisions and inspire new offerings.

 Statistics show that 5.85 billion people worldwide will be using social media by 2027.